-Green parrots to keep as pets become the best companions for people.
+Green parrots kept as pets become the best companions for people.
 The size, shape, and pattern of a green parrot’s feathers, among other characteristics, are all telltale signs of the bird’s identity.
 Many pet green parrots have varying degrees of patterning and coloring on their feathers.
 As intelligent and personable creatures, these pet green birds need the constant attention of a responsible owner.
 Here are eight common pet green parrots to consider if you want to adopt a bird.

 - 1 What Is A Large Green Parrot Called?